jiey-hub/A-smart-dustbin-system/README.md

 ## Software Description

-The system is implemented using embedded C++ with servo motor control and sensor interfacing.
+The system is implemented using embedded C with servo motor control and sensor interfacing.

 - Main processes:
 - Distance measurement (Ultrasonic Sensor)